-In the intention-to-treat population (UKPDS 33), major (severe) hypoglycemic episodes at 10 years with chlorpropamide and glyburide were 1.0% and 1.4%, respectively, compared to 0.7% for diet.
-Compared with chlorpropamide, glyburide was associated with a higher frequency (16% vs. 21%) and a higher annual rate of hypoglycemic episodes (0.4% for chlorpropamide, 0.6% for glyburide, 0.1% for diet therapy.)The UKPDS was designed to reexamine whether intensive treatment increases the risk of cardiac events, as had been reported in an earlier trial for tolbutamide (University Group Diabetes Program UGDP)^{6, 7} and in a VA cooperative study of intensive insulin therapy.
-In the UKPDS, there was no adverse effect of tight control on cardiovascular outcomes.

-For glipizide, adverse event data from the UKPDS have not been reported fully.
+- The UKPDS was designed to re-examine whether intensive treatment increases the risk of cardiac events, as had been reported in an earlier trial for tolbutamide (University Group Diabetes Program UGDP)^{21, 22} and in a VA cooperative study of intensive insulin therapy.
+In the UKPDS, there was no adverse effect of tight control on cardiovascular outcomes. - For glipizide (UKPDS 57), adverse event data from the UKPDS have not been reported fully.
 A partial report of glycemic control at six years found no difference in the annual rate of hypoglycemic episodes between chlorpropamide (1.8%) and glipizide (1.4%).
 Weight gain with chlorpropamide was significantly higher at +4.0 kg compared to glipizide +2.8 kg (p=0.048), but was not significantly different when adjusted for initial weight.

-Primary diet failure randomization.
-This trial compared insulin, sulfonylureas, and metformin in patients who had fasting blood glucose levels greater than 15 mmol/l despite up to 3 months of diet therapy.
-A partial report of the results of this part of the UKPDS was published in 1998.
-By 6 years, 62% of patients assigned to chlorpropamide and 69% patients assigned to glyburide required additional therapy (addition of metformin, addition of insulin, or change to insulin.)
-More major hypoglycemic episodes occurred in this population than in the "main randomization" population.
+Primary diet failure randomization

+UKPDS 24 compared insulin, sulfonylureas, and metformin in patients who had fasting blood glucose levels greater than 15 mmol/l (270 mg/dL) despite up to 3 months of diet therapy.
+This group comprised 15% of the patients recruited, and would have been excluded from most clinical trials.
+A partial report of the results of this part of the UKPDS 24 was published in 1998.

+- By 6 years, 62% of patients assigned to chlorpropamide and 69% patients assigned to glyburide required additional therapy (addition of metformin, addition of insulin, or change to insulin.) - More major hypoglycemic episodes occurred in this population than in the "main randomization" population.
 By 6 years, the annual rate of serious (major) hypoglycemic episodes was 2.5% (0.0-6.7) for glyburide and 1.5% (0.0-2.6) for chlorpropamide.

-1. For adult patients with Type 2 diabetes, do oral hypoglycemics differ in the ability to reduce HbA1c levels?
+Key Question 1.
+For adult patients with Type 2 diabetes, do oral hypoglycemics differ in the ability to reduce HbA1c levels?

+Head-to-head trials

-Head-to-head trials.
-There was a great gap in quality and relevance between the UK Prospective Diabetes Study and the other 6 head-to-head trials that assessed efficacy, summarized in Table 3 and in Appendix D. Although the studies varied in baseline plasma glucose levels, prior treatments, and length of followup, the results were consistent: there was a small absolute change in HbA1c with these agents, only apparent after at least 8 weeks of therapy, and diminishing in time.
-There were no significant differences in 6 of the 7 trials that followed patients for 15 months or less.
-The non-sulfonylurea secretagogue repaglinide was found to be superior to glipizide in one fair study, but the dosage of glipizide was maximized at 15 mg, while it is labeled for use up to 40mg.
+There was a great gap in quality and relevance between the UK Prospective Diabetes Study and the other seven head-to-head trials that assessed effectiveness, summarized in Table 3 and in Appendix D. Although the studies varied in baseline plasma glucose levels, prior treatments, and length of follow-up, the results were consistent: there was a small absolute change in HbA1c with these agents, only apparent after at least 8 weeks of therapy, and diminishing in time.
+There were no significant differences in 7 of the 8 trials that followed patients for 15 months or less.
+The non-sulfonylurea secretagogue repaglinide was found to be superior to glipizide in one fair study,24 but the dosage of glipizide was maximized at 15 mg, while it is labeled for use up to 40mg.
 Additionally, only 50% of patients received the 15 mg dose.

-We did not identify any trials comparing the first-generation sulfonylureas tolazamide and tolbutamide to other sulfonylureas or to non-sulfonylurea secretagogues.
+We did not identify any trials comparing the first-generation sulfonylureas tolazamide and tolbutamide to other sulfonylureas or to non-sulfonylurea secretagogues